siraat-fitness-academy/siraat-nasm-cpt/01-personal-training-essentials/00-README.md

 # 📘 Personal Training Essentials — Course Overview

-This course provides the **foundation of personal fitness training** and prepares learners for the role of a professional trainer.
+This course provides the foundation of personal fitness training and prepares learners for the role of a professional trainer.
-It is structured in 5 modules that gradually build knowledge, skills, and confidence to guide clients towards healthier lifestyles.
+It is organized into a series of progressive sections that gradually build knowledge, skills, and confidence to guide clients towards healthier lifestyles.

 ---